National Study of Developmental Education Policies and Practices

 A brief released in February 2018 summarized early findings from the survey.
 The survey found that there has been a significant move away from a sole reliance on standardized tests to place students into developmental courses.
 More than half of community colleges now use multiple measures in some form to place students.
 More community colleges are also offering developmental courses that use reformed instructional models such as multiple math pathways, integrated reading and writing, corequisite remediation, and other types of compressed courses.

-Papers on remediation at four-year institutions and for-profit colleges are forthcoming.
-A full report on the results of the study will be released in 2019.
+A paper on remediation at four-year institutions and a full report on the results of the study will be released in 2019.